When to visit the vet?

 -

 What is the prognosis for cats with ALL?
 The prognosis for cats with ALL is often guarded to poor, as the disease is aggressive and progresses rapidly.
-However, with early diagnosis and intensive treatment, lifespan can be extended.
-The individual prognosis depends on various factors, including response to treatment.
+However, with early diagnosis and intensive treatment, life expectancy can be extended.
+The individual prognosis depends on various factors, including the response to treatment.

 -

 Can ALL be cured in cats?
-A complete cure of ALL in cats is rare, but in some cases, long-term remission can be achieved.
-The treatment aims to control the symptoms and keep the disease in check for as long as possible.
+A complete cure for ALL in cats is rare, but in some cases, long-term remission can be achieved.
+Treatment aims to control symptoms and keep the disease at bay for as long as possible.

 -